ACTEA-Erasmus/m2c4-aplc/Ad06/Subchapter04.md

 ![Operationscheme FB_CM_Relay ](../Ad06/Images/OperationschemeFB_CM_Relay.jpg)

-The end result is a **"Function building block"** which looks like the following images.
+The end result is a **"Function block"** which looks like the following images.

 | Text |Image |
 | :---:      | :---:            |